Marie-Hélène Mathieu: Biography

-Mathieu was appointed by Pope John-Paul II to the Pontifical Council for the Laity (1984 – 1989) and as expert for the Holy See at the Council of Europe.
-She is the first woman to have given a Lent address at Notre Dame Cathedral in Paris (in 1988).
+Mathieu was appointed by Pope John-Paul II to the Pontifical Council for the Laity (1984 – 1989) and as an expert for the Holy See at the Council of Europe.
+She is the first woman to have given a Lent address at Notre-Dame de Paris (in 1988).
 Pope Benedict XVI appointed her auditor to the synod on the Eucharist (2005).